Quick & simple referencing

 Is Open Banking secure?

 Yes.
 The use of Open Banking is highly regulated and can only be used by certain providers authorised by the Financial Conduct Authority.
 You will never have to share your online banking login details with us; your financial data is controlled by you and is provided to us directly from your bank via a secure, regulated platform.
+You can find out more about Open Banking here.

 I’m only acting as a guarantor, not a tenant.
 Why am I being referenced?